Ivanka Trump: Television

 Trump filled in for the businesswoman Carolyn Kepcher on five episodes of the fifth season of her father's television program The Apprentice, first appearing to help judge the Gillette task in week 2.
 Like Kepcher, Trump visited the site of the tasks and spoke to the teams.
 Trump collaborated with season 5 winner Sean Yazbeck on his winner's project of choice, Trump SoHo Hotel-Condominium.
 She replaced Kepcher as a primary boardroom judge during the sixth season of The Apprentice and its follow-up iteration, Celebrity Apprentice.

 In 1997, at the age of 15, Trump co-hosted the Miss Teen USA Pageant, which was partially owned by her father, Donald Trump, from 1996 to 2005.
 In 2006, she was a guest judge on Project Runways third season.
-She reappeared as a guest judge on season 4 of Project Runway All Stars in 2014 and 2015.
+She appeared as a guest judge on season 4 of Project Runway All Stars in 2014 and 2015.
 In 2010, Trump and her husband made a cameo portraying themselves in Season 4, Episode 6 of Gossip Girl.

 Modeling

 While Trump was attending boarding school as a teenager, she also began modeling "on weekends and holidays and absolutely not during the school year", according to her mother Ivana Trump.
-She was featured in advertisements for Tommy Hilfiger, Elle, Vogue, Teen Vogue, Harper's Bazaar, and Thierry Mugler, She also engaged in fashion runway work.
+She was featured in advertisements for Tommy Hilfiger, Elle, Vogue, Teen Vogue, Harper's Bazaar, Versace, and Thierry Mugler.
+She also engaged in fashion runway work.
 In May 1997, she was featured on the cover of Seventeen.
 Trump has been profiled in many women's fashion magazines, including Vogue, Glamour, Marie Claire, and Elle.
 She was featured on covers such as Harper's Bazaar, Forbes, Forbes Life, Marie Claire, Golf Digest, Town & Country, Elle Décor, Shape, and Stuff magazine.
 Trump was featured in Vanity Fairs annual International Best Dressed Hall of Fame List in 2007 and 2008.